 Treating our customers and each other fairly is at the heart of everything we do at Ageas.
 This includes the approach we take in creating a more inclusive workplace for parents.

 Ageas recognises the importance of family life and in particular the early weeks and months following the birth or adoption of a child.
-Our policies are designed to help employees spend that precious time with their family.
+Our policies are designed to help employees spend that precious time with their growing family.

 We enhance maternity and adoption pay (for the primary adopter) to 100% of normal pay for the first 12 weeks, so long as you meet the requirements for Statutory Maternity pay (i.e. 26 weeks service at 15 weeks before the baby is due).
 Our Paternity pay is also enhanced to 100% of normal pay for two weeks and this provision is also available for adoptive parents.